Specification Tests for the Propensity Score: Monte Carlo simulation study

-DGP1 falls under $H_{0}$, whereas DGP2-DGP5 fall under $H_{1}$.
 The simulation results are presented in Table \ref{tab:sim1}.
-We report empirical rejections at the $5\%$ significance level.
-Results for 10\% and 1\% significance levels are similar and available upon request.
+We report empirical rejection frequencies at the $5\%$ significance level.
+Results for 10\% and 1\% significance levels are similar and are available upon request.
+We also report the bias of the normalized IPW estimator

+and the average length and coverage of its estimated 95\% confidence interval based on its asymptotically normal approximation (assuming that the propensity score model is correctly specified).

 We first analyze the size of our test.
-From the result of DGP1, we find that the actual finite sample size of both $KS_{n}$ and $CvM_{n}$ tests is very close to their nominal size, even when the sample size is as small as 100.
-On the other hand, we find that \cite{Shaikh2009}'s test are, in general, conservative, and sensitive to the choice of bandwidth.
-For instance, when $ c=0.5$, the empirical size is very close to zero even with $n=1,000$.
-On the other hand, with $c=0.01$, the empirical size of \cite{Shaikh2009} test is closer to the nominal value.
+From the results of $DGP1$, we find that the actual finite sample size of both $KS_{n}$ and $CvM_{n}$ tests is close to their nominal size, even when the sample size is as small as 100.
+The same holds for the other ICM-type tests.
+On the other hand, we find that \cite{Shaikh2009}'s test is, in general, conservative, and sensitive to the choice of bandwidth.
+For instance, when $c=0.15$, the empirical size is close to zero even with $n=1,000$.
+On the other hand, with $c=0.01$, the empirical size of \cite{Shaikh2009}'s test is closer to the nominal value.
+In terms of traditional balancing tests, we find that Wald test and Bonferroni-corrected $t$-test do not control size.
+Such a drawback is due to the random denominator being relatively close to zero: when we trim observations with estimated propensity score outside the $[0.05,0.95]$ range, we find that classical balancing tests can control size.
+We report these results in Table \ref{tab:mc1trim} in the Appendix B. Finally, note that when the propensity score is correctly specified, the bias of the $ \widehat{ATE_n}$ estimator in (\ref{ate}) is small, the length of the 95\% confidence interval reduces as sample size increases, but the coverage probability is smaller than its nominal value even when $n=1,000$.
+However, as we show in Table \ref{tab:mc1trim} in the Appendix B, such undercoverage disappears when we trim observations with extreme estimated propensity scores.

-We now go on to consider the relative performance of the tests in terms of power.
-Our proposed $KS_{n}$ and $CvM_{n}$ tests performs admirably well for the DGPs given by $DGP2-DGP4$, even with $n=100$.
-In these scenarios, $ CvM_{n}$ performs better than $KS_{n}$.
-The alternative hypothesis in $DGP5$ is harder to detect, since the only source of misspecification in DGP5 is the distribution of $\varepsilon$, which in turn shares many features with the normal distribution, such as the symmetry around zero.
-In such design $ KS_{n} $ performs better than $CvM_{n}$.
-Looking at the results for \cite {Shaikh2009} test, we note that bandwidth choice can play a very important role: with $c=0.10$, their test has substantially more power than when $c$ equal to $0.01$, or $0.50$.
-In fact, when $c=0.50$, their test has little to no power to detect any type of alternatives when sample size is small ($ n\leq 200)$.

-Perhaps, what is more important to emphasize in terms of power is that in all alternative hypotheses and sample sizes analyzed, our projection based tests have higher power than \cite{Shaikh2009} test, regardless of the bandwidth choice.
-Such feature highlights the advantages of our tests when compared to alternative procedures.